fad16papa/RockPaperScissors/README.md

 ### Install
 Open then folder name Installer inside the git repo that you have downloaded.
-Incase if you don't hay the copy you may download it here. [fad16papa](https://github.com/fad16papa/RockPaperScissors)
+Incase if you don't have the copy you may download it here. [fad16papa](https://github.com/fad16papa/RockPaperScissors)

 ![step0](https://user-images.githubusercontent.com/13810195/87892588-0fe47600-ca70-11ea-89f1-54d0356ed86d.PNG)